rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-operation-guide.md

 Use the following steps to add an alternate email address:

 1. Enable synchronization.
-This is value is turned off by default.
+This value is turned off by default.

       1. In the **\\Directory Sync Service\\web** directory, open the **appSettings.config** file.
-      2. Find the following config value:
+      2. Find the following configuration value:

             `<add key="SyncProxyAddresses" value="False" />`